GfSE/SAF-Specification/stakeholders.md

 * Which kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?

   ***Rationale:  In my role, I need to understand the concepts of external interfaces to external partners in order to implement them.***
-* Which kind of physical items (energy, material, information, etc.) are used in the physical architecture of the systemI?
+* Which kind of physical items (energy, material, information, etc.) are used in the physical architecture of the system?

   ***Rationale:  In my role, I must use these in interface design.***
 * Which kind of physical items (energy, material, information, etc.) are used on an interface of a physical architecture element?